 I wrote!
 Reader NotesGo to section

-The law states that when a patient suffers from an “irreversible, incurable or terminal” disease, he may refuse to be kept alive, although “its wording is ambiguous,” the specialists say.
+Argentine law states that when a patient suffers an “irreversible, incurable or terminal” disease he may refuse to keep him alive, although “its wording is ambiguous", say the specialists.

-Cafferatta, who works with cancerpatients, neurodegenerative diseases and other fatal conditions, considered that “it is not bad to maintain hydration and nutrition in a person in a vegetative state”, referring to the case of the Frenchman Vincent Lambert, who died on 11 July after having spent a decade in that condition.
+Cafferatta , who works with cancer patients with neurodegenerative diseases and other fatal conditions, considered that “it is not bad to maintain hydration and nutrition in a person in vegetative state”, referring to the case of the Frenchman Vincent Lambert, who died on 11 July after having remained in that condition for a decade.

-The 43-year-old man, who had been quadriplegic in an accident, became a symbol of the debate around dignified death and kept his own family facing, although life support was eventually withdrawn at the request of his wife and against the will of his parents.
+The 43-year-old man, who had become quadriplegic in an accident, became a symbol of the debate around dignified death and kept his own family facing, although life support was finally withdrawn at the request of his wife and against the will of his parents.

-Maglio explained that euthanasia, that is, death “directly caused at the request of a patient through the administration of a toxic or poison in deadly doses”, is regulated only in Belgium, Sweden, Holland and Colombia.
+Maglio explained that euthanasia, that is, death “caused directly at the request of a patient through the administration of a toxic or poison in deadly doses,” is only regulated in Belgium, Sweden, Holland and Colombia.

-Lambert's case is similar to that of Neuquino Marcelo Diez, who spent 20 years in a vegetative state after a car accident and died in 2015.
+Lambert's case is similar to that of Neuquino Marcelo Diez , who spent 20 years in vegetative state after a car accident and died in 2015.

-The case reached the Supreme Court of Justice of the Nation, which recognized the patient's right to “decide on his own dignified death” and accepted the statement of the sisters, who stated that before the accident the man had stated that if he ever went through a similar situation “did not wish to be kept artificially alive”.
+The case came to the Supreme Court of Justice of the Nation , which recognized the patient's right to “decide on his own dignified death” and accepted the statement of the sisters, who claimed that before the accident the man had stated that if at any time was going through a similar situation “I did not want it to be kept artificially alive”.

-Asked about the possibilities of reversing a vegetative state, neurologist Alejandro Andersson said that “a month there is a chance of 18%, at six months of 3% and from there on the possibilities are infinitely smaller”.
+Asked about the possibilities of reversing a vegetative state, neurologist Alejandro Andersson said that “a month there is a chance of 18%, at six months 3% and henceforth the chances are infinitely lower”.

 Publication Date: 03/08/2019